 Fresh water capacity: 49.0 gal

 Black water capacity: 35.0 gal

 Arctic Wolf 3880SUITE Layout

 The Arctic Wolf 3880SUITE is a great modern-styled fifth-wheel trailer.
 It has an amazing and spacious master bedroom with a king-size bed, multiple shelves, closet, dresser, and shoe storage.
-There is a bathroom with a decent-sized shower area, as well.
-Moreover, the bunk beds are the highlight that kids especially would love.
+There's a bathroom with a decent-sized shower area, as well.
+And, the bunk beds are great feature the kids especially would love.